 That’s what we’re here for.
 We’re giving it to you straight.

 What is a cold sore?

 Cold sores are small blisters or sores that usually appear around the mouth at the edge of the lips, but they can also form on your chin, cheeks, inside your nose, and even in your mouth.
-They can itch and hurt, and the blisters often contain a fluid, which can crust over if the blisters burst, forming an area of hard, dry skin.
+They’re sometimes called fever blisters and they can be itchy and painful.
+The blisters often contain a fluid, which can crust over if the blisters burst, forming an area of hard, dry skin.
 Nice.

 What causes cold sores?

 There’s only one thing that causes cold sores, an infection by a herpes virus.
 There are different types of herpes virus, and the one which most often causes cold sores is called herpes simplex virus 1 (HSV-1).
 Cold sores can also be caused by the herpes virus which most often causes genital herpes too, herpes simplex virus 2 (HSV-2).

 Herpes viruses usually spread through skin-to-skin contact.
 Someone with cold sores might touch their face and then touch you, or you could get the virus on your face by kissing someone with cold sores.
 Once the virus is on your skin, it finds its way into your body through convenient openings, like through cuts, or through orifices like your mouth.
 The virus then spreads through your skin cells, causing the blisters to form on the surface of your skin.